CaseyHrt/azure-network-protocol/README.md

 - __`Name`- Give a name to your rule.__

 - `Description` - Provide description for rule.

-For our rule, we will be confiugring the options emboldened above.
-So, begin with the __protocol__ by selecting the "ICMP".
-This will specify our rule to effect the ICMP protocol.
-Then set our _action_ as "deny".
-So far, our rule is specified to deny transmission
+For our rule, we will be configuring the options emboldened above.
+Begin by selecting the __protocol__ as 'ICMP'.
+This specifies our rule to affect the ICMP protocol.

+Then, set the __action__ as 'deny'.
+As of now, our rule is set to deny transmission via the ICMP protocol.

+Next, change the rule's __priority__ so that it is executed first (the priority of my rule is set to '200').

+Give it a __name__ while following a clear and concise naming convention: Use the defined 'action' as our prefix, followed by a dash, and then the defined 'protocol'.
+For example, it should resemble this: __`Deny-ICMP`__.
+Subsequently, specify a 'source' and/or 'purpose' for the rule (again, use dashes for separation).
+My rule, as of now, appears as __`Deny-ICMP-From-Anywhere`__.
+Keep in mind that your rule doesn't have to look exactly like mine, but having a clear and defined convention for these rules can be quite helpful

 <br />